itsnikhil/auto-form-submitter/README.md

 * From top right three dots button menu, **Go to Extenstions**
 * Click **Load unpacked**
 * Give the path to director where you have cloned the project
-* Try it out on [this Micorosoft Office form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAdCUielUNDlXQ09NUkJBTU5QT0IxR1lWNUZKTk1VNy4u)
+* Try it out on [this Microsoft Office form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAAdCUielUNDlXQ09NUkJBTU5QT0IxR1lWNUZKTk1VNy4u)

 ## Steps to use: